IBM/maximo-labs/docs/facilitator_instructions.md

 ## All Labs

-All labs require:
+All labs require that you have:

+1. A computer with a Chrome browser, internet connectivity and Bluetooth connectivity.

-1. Access to a Maximo Asset Environment.
-To get access to the Monitor Environment please send an email to your lab instructor or  carlos.ferreira1@ibm.comm
+2. User access to a Maximo Asset Environment.
+To get access to the `Monitor-Demo` tenant, please send an email to your lab instructor or  `carlos.ferreira1@ibm.com`

-2. IBM ID.
+3. An IBM ID.
 If you don't have an IBM ID you can get one [here](https://www.ibm.com/account/reg/signup?)

-  * Click on Login to MY IBM button
+  * Click `Login` to MY IBM button
-  * Click Create an IBM ID link
+  * Click `Create an IBM ID` link

-3. Test your access to the Maximo Asset Monitor Environment.
+4. Test your access to the Maximo Asset Monitor Environment.
 If you are using tenant id  "Monitor-Demo"  you can try using this [UR](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&isAPM=true)

 ## Lab 1
 Ensure there are computers with a browser and network connectivity to Monitor-Demo tenant URL.